 “Of pilgrims” is a prepositional phrase.
 “Group” is the subject with which the verb must agree.
 Because “a group” is singular, the correct verb is “was.”

-But why not make the whole sentence more dynamic while we’re at it?
+But why not make the whole sentence more dynamic and specific while we’re at it?

-This places the subject of the sentence at the beginning instead of the end, provides a verb that visually describes the group, and moves the location in regard to the narrator from its previously prioritized position in the sentence.
-BONUS: Even if you don’t know what the subject of the sentence is, any verb that ends in -ed is in agreement.
-Three cheers for regular verbs!
+This places the subject of the sentence at the beginning instead of the end, demotes location in regard to the narrator from its previously prioritized position, and provides an adjective and a verb that visually describe the group.
+BONUS: Verbs that end in -ed work with any subject.
+Hooray for regular verbs!

-So there’s an 1100-word rant for a book I DNF’d at 14%.
-Lots of people say they don’t care about the technical aspects of the writing as long as the story is entertaining—clearly, I am not one of those people!
+So there’s a 1200-word rant for a book I DNF’d at 14%.
+Lots of people say they don’t care about the technical aspects of the writing as long as the story is entertaining—clearly, I am not one of those people.
 Brilliant technical skills can’t save a boring story, but writing like the above would destroy even the most interesting tale for me.
-My reviews are so harsh because I NEED IT ALL while “minimum viable product” is the hot trend in publishing.
+I NEED IT ALL..